SnapGreen/SE308-winter2020-environmental-app/Backend/server/rawdata/FDA/scripts/readme.md

 These files pop up from time to time--they are usually deleted by the scripts, so you'll see them coming and going as you run them.
 They serve as temporary files for intermediate steps in the data processing stages.

+###sedxxxxx

+These files pop up while sed is running through the 'ingredients.tmp' file.
+They'll disappear when it's done, unless the program is interrupted.
+If you happen to see them lying around while the program isn't running, it's safe to remove them.

 #Troubleshooting